musthafiz/Performance-testing-for-OpenCart-Website/README.md

 # Elements of a minimal test plan
 - Thread Group

     The root element of every test plan.
-Simulatest the (concurrent) users than run all requests.
+Simulates the (concurrent) users then run all requests.
 Each thread simulates a single user.

 - HTTP Request Default (Configuration Element)